cortside/coeus/shoppingcart-api/Features.md

 This template has been created to demonstrate sample implementation of key features of an expected microservice oriented api.
 The template is based around a shopping cart or order, that gets pricing information for another catalog api serivce.
 The actual domain functionality is implemented only to the point of being able to illusatrate concepts.

 ## Feature Overview

+You can find documentation that points out the expectations or needs of a microservices and related architectural documentation [here](https://github.com/cortside/guidelines/tree/master/docs/architecture).

 ### Synchronous communication